Spiral Path Farm, Pennsylvania

-Mike Brownback grows organic produce on 300 acres near Harrisburg, PA with his wife Terra and sons Lucas and Will, relying on trusted soil building techniques for over 30 years.
+Mike Brownback grows organic produce on 300 acres near Harrisburg, PA with his wife Terra and sons Lucas and Will at Spiral Path Farm, relying on trusted soil building techniques for over 30 years.
 He is passionate about not allowing hydroponic fruits and vegetables to use the USDA Organic label and is shocked that our government has enabled the United States to become the hydroponic “dumping ground for the world.”
-Although many hydroponic vegetables are grown in Europe, Mexico, and Canada, they are forbidden to be labeled organic in the countries where they’re grown!
+Although many hydroponic vegetables are grown in Europe, Mexico, and Canada, they are forbidden to be labeled organic in the countries where they're grown!

 Mike has spoken in front of the National Organic Standards Board twice in his career; once, at the beginning, to voice his opinion against allowing irradiation and GMOs in USDA organic.
 After winning that fight, he returned to the farm assuming everything was going well.
 After finding out that hydroponic production was being labeled organic, Mike returned to testify in front of the NOSB in November of 2017.
 Here, Mike spoke to NOSB members of the enormous benefits of carbon sequestration in soil and how that simply doesn't occur in hydroponic containers.
 The definition of organic, by law, is shamefully overlooked for the sake of pure greed.
 Read the full transcript below.